mwojnars/hypertag/docs/index.md

 ### Text blocks

-The most elementary type of block is a _text block_, which comes in three variants:
+The most elementary type of block is a _text block_.
+It comes in three variants:

 - **plain-text** (`|`),
 - **markup** (`/`),
-- **verbatim** (`!`).
+- **verbatim** (`!`),

-They differ in the way how embedded expressions and raw HTML are handled:
+which differ in the way how embedded expressions and raw HTML are handled:

     | Plain-text block may contain {'em'+'bedded'} expressions & its output is HTML-escaped.
     / Markup block may contain expressions; output is not escaped, so <b>raw tags</b> can be used.